SAP/abap-file-formats/docs/json.md

 Generated JSON schemas do not contain the property `additionalProperties`.
 This means, additional properties are allowed in the JSON files.
 We want to support additional properties to be able to evolve the ABAP file formats in a compatible way.
 This allows us adding or removing non-mandatory fields in the future.

-Adding additional custom fields any ABAP file formats JSON file is not allowed.
+Adding additional custom fields in any ABAP file formats JSON file is not allowed.

 ## Type Specification Example